Hours: M-F, 9-12 and 1-5

 Daniel Huffine is an Audio Visual Technician with Academic Computing Technology.

 He received a degree in Mass Communications with a concentration in Digital Film from Shepherd University.
 He provides technical support for classrooms, instructors, and students as well as support for video teleconferencing, distance learning and live events around campus.
-Daniel is currently located on the Winchester Campus.
+Daniel is located at ICPH Fairfax.

 Matt Buhl is an Academic Computing Support Specialist (ACSS I) with Academic Computing Technology at the Winchester campus.
 Matt is a 2013 graduate of Sherando High School and has been a Winchester resident since 2008.
 Matt will help provide technical support for classrooms, instructors, and students as well as support for video teleconferencing, distance learning and live events.